abuabddullah/blog-project-server/README.md

 - **Database**: MongoDB (managed with Mongoose)
 - **Authentication**: JWT (JSON Web Tokens)
 - **Validation**: Zod library
-- **Security Enhancements**: Helmet, Rate Limiting
 - **Other**: CORS support, custom error handling

 ---

 ## 📋 Prerequisites

-Before you begin, ensure you have the following installed:
+Before begining, these following must have to be installed:

 1. **Node.js** (version 14 or above)
 2. **MongoDB** (running locally or hosted)